JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 #### Endpoint considerations:

-- The `/genre` endpoint is for displaying the names of each genre on the homepage, so we only need to return the id and name of the genres.
+- The `/genre` endpoint is for displaying the names of each genre on the homepage, so we only need to return the id and name of the each genre.
-- In `/genre/:id/movies`, we only need to return the Movie data that contains information necessary for displaying the movie thumbnail on the homepage, it does not need the full movie data.
+- In `/genre/:id/movies`, we do not need to return the full movie data, only need to return the movie data that contains information necessary for displaying the movie thumbnail on the homepage.
 We also need the pagination meta so we can fetch movies in batches.
 - In `/movies/:id`, we return the entire movie object for displaying detailed information in a movie drawer.

 ### Components